Teaching Abroad Feature Image

 Here are some of the best TEFL programs to help you get started:

 Personally, I would take a combined online/in-class course if you plan to teach long-term.
 The industry standard in Asia is 120 hours, 20 hours of which you should spend in class.
-However, if you are just looking for something temporary or at one of the many worldwide language schools, an online certificate would suffice.

 Matt and his Friend

-Before you can teach English abroad you need to understand a bit about the types of jobs available (assuming you have the qualifications).
+Before you can teach english abroad you need to understand a bit about the types of jobs available (assuming you have the qualifications).
 Every country is different, however, here’s a brief overview of the different kinds of jobs you can expect to choose from as an ESL teacher:

 This is the lowest rung on the ESL ladder.
 The pay isn’t great, but it’s a flexible option for anyone looking to earn some part-time income and who may not have the qualifications necessary for more “official” employment (you can’t get a work visa for tutoring, so this is an under-the-table option).
 You can usually do this in most cities around the world.